raphaelhaehnel/SSP-spectrum-estimators/README.md

 This project has been done during the course "SSP" with Prof. Sharon Gannot, Bar-Ilan University, 2023, second semester.

-The aim of this project is to implement differents estimators to estimate spectrums and compare they efficiency
+The aim of this project is to implement different estimators to estimate spectrums and compare their efficiency.

 The exercice deals with spectrum estimation of two signals: MA process and AR process.
 We're dealing with 5 estimators: